Currently accepting new telehealth clients in North Carolina

 Licensed Clinical Social Worker | North Carolina

-Many people come to therapy feeling depleted—emotionally, physically, and mentally—often after years of managing stress that few others fully understand.
+Many people come to therapy feeling depleted - often after years of managing stress that few others fully understand.

-I am a Licensed Clinical Social Worker and a mother of children with Autism Spectrum Disorder and Pediatric Acute-onset Neuropsychiatric Syndrome (PANS).
-I specialize in supporting adults and caregivers who are navigating anxiety, chronic stress, caregiver burnout, and the emotional impact of complex neurodevelopmental or neuroimmune conditions.
+I am a Licensed Clinical Social Worker, Certified Integrative Mental Health Provider, Certified Care Manager, and a mother of children with Autism Spectrum Disorder and Pediatric Acute-onset Neuropsychiatric Syndrome (PANS).
+I treat most all mental health issues - specializing in supporting families who are braving uncertainty along with the emotional impact of navigating complex medical, neurodevelopmental, or neuroimmune conditions.

 I’m Nikki Hammonds, a Licensed Clinical Social Worker with over 20 years of experience supporting individuals and families facing complex emotional, behavioral, and health-related challenges.
 My professional background spans clinical mental health care, population health, and healthcare consulting—giving me a broad understanding of how personal distress is often shaped not only by internal symptoms, but by systems, stressors, and expectations that are difficult to navigate alone.